FIXTradingCommunity/fixp-specification/v1-0-RC5/doc/04PointToPointSessionProtocol.md

 Upon processing the last application message indicated by the FinishedSending message (possibly received on a retransmission), a FinishedReceving message must be sent in response.

-When a FinishedReceiving has been received by the party that initiated the finalization handshake, a Terminate message should sent to unbind the transport.
+When a FinishedReceiving has been received by the party that initiated the finalization handshake, a Terminate message should be sent to unbind the transport.
 At that point, the session is considered finalized, and its session ID is no longer valid.

 **FinishedReceiving**